Idler Pulley Noise

 Step 1

-Unplug the dryer from the wall outlet and close the gas shut-off valve behind the unit before touching anything internal, since working on a live appliance risks electric shock and gas exposure.
-A squealing or chirping sound that occurs specifically during tumbling — not during heating — points directly to a worn idler pulley bearing, which loses its smooth rotation as the grease breaks down over time.
-Identifying the noise type before disassembly confirms you are targeting the right component and avoids unnecessary teardown.
+First, unplug the dryer from the wall outlet and close the gas shut-off valve behind the unit before touching anything internal.
+Working on a live appliance poses risks of electric shock and gas exposure.
+If you hear a squealing or chirping sound specifically during tumbling — not during heating — it usually points directly to a worn idler pulley bearing.
+Identifying the noise type before disassembly helps confirm you’re targeting the right component and avoids unnecessary teardown.

 Step 2

-Remove the five ¼-inch hex screws securing the rear panel and set it aside to expose the drive system at the lower rear of the cabinet, where the spring-loaded idler pulley lives.
-Spin the idler pulley by hand with the belt removed — a good bearing spins freely and quietly, while a worn one will feel rough, gritty, or produce an audible grinding sensation.
+Next, remove the five ¼-inch hex screws securing the rear panel and set it aside to expose the drive system at the lower rear of the cabinet, where the spring-loaded idler pulley is located.
+Spin the idler pulley by hand with the belt removed — a good bearing should spin freely and quietly, while a worn one will feel rough, gritty, or produce an audible grinding sensation.
 This manual spin test is the definitive check because a failing bearing may not always be loud at low hand speed but will confirm resistance that worsens under motor-driven load.

 Step 3

-While the rear panel is already off, spin each drum support roller by hand to check for wobbling, flat spots, or seized rotation, since these rollers wear on the same timeline as the idler pulley and often contribute to or cause similar noises.
-Replacing a roller that is borderline now costs only a few dollars in parts and saves you from reopening the dryer again in a few months.
+While the rear panel is off, spin each drum support roller by hand to check for wobbling, flat spots, or seized rotation, since these rollers wear on the same timeline as the idler pulley and can contribute to similar noises.
+Replacing a roller that’s borderline now costs only a few dollars in parts and saves you from reopening the dryer again in a few months.
 Pro tip: replace all rollers as a set if any one of them shows wear, because they accumulate equal hours of use.

 Step 4

-Remove the old idler pulley by releasing the single retaining bolt or pressing out the snap-fit axle pin depending on your production run, then install the new pulley and route the drive belt back over it.
-Confirm the spring is fully taut once the belt is looped — a slack spring means the belt will slip under load, causing drum drag or a burning smell, which defeats the entire repair.
-Pro tip: take a quick photo of the belt routing before disassembly so you have a reference when threading it back around the motor pulley and idler.
+Remove the old idler pulley by releasing the single retaining bolt or pressing out the snap-fit axle pin, depending on your production run.
+Install the new pulley and route the drive belt back over it.
+Make sure the spring is fully taut once the belt is looped — a slack spring means the belt will slip under load, which can cause drum drag or a burning smell, defeating the purpose of the entire repair.
+Pro tip: take a quick photo of the belt routing before disassembly for reference when threading it back around the motor pulley and idler.

 Step 5

-With the rear panel still open, inspect the drive belt along its full length for cracking, glazing, fraying, or a shiny worn surface on the inner rib, since a belt in this condition can snap without warning and leave the drum unable to turn.
+With the rear panel still off, inspect the drive belt along its full length for cracking, glazing, fraying, or a shiny worn surface on the inner rib.
+A belt in this condition can snap without warning, leaving the drum unable to turn.
 Replacing it now while the dryer is already open costs only the price of the part and avoids a second service call.
 A new belt should feel pliable and show a consistent matte texture on the ribbed side with no visible thread exposure.

 Step 6

-Reinstall the rear panel and tighten all five screws snugly but without overtorquing, which can strip the sheet-metal threads.
-Reopen the gas shut-off valve fully, plug the dryer back in, and run a complete timed dry cycle while listening for any remaining squealing, chirping, or new vibration.
+Finally, reinstall the rear panel and tighten all five screws snugly but avoid overtightening, which can strip the sheet-metal threads.
+Reopen the gas shut-off valve fully, plug the dryer back in, and run a complete timed dry cycle while listening for any remaining squealing, chirping, or new vibrations.
 A successful repair will produce only the normal low hum of the motor and the tumbling drum with no high-pitched bearing noise.

 Where to Buy Replacement Parts